“Why Is My Marketing NOT Working?" 7 Reasons & Solutions for Service Providers

 Instead, you must position yourself as “THE go-to solution in the eyes of a specific audience who’s experiencing a specific problem.”

-For example, my core messaging is:
+For example, my core brand messaging is:

 And once you’ve done that?